skip to main content

 “BIG THREE” TICKETS

-tickets are turned into the office and are entered into a special drawing daily and/or weekly.
-Students whose
+The Ridgeview Staff give tickets to students who demonstrate the Big Three (Kind, Safe, Responsible).
+The tickets are turned into the office and are entered into a special drawing daily and/or weekly.
+Students whose tickets are drawn receive an incentive.

-CHARACTER AWARD
+CHARACTER AWARDS

 SPIRIT COUNT WINNERS

-participate in special dress days such as ”sports day” or “silly hat and hair day”.
-Classes with the highest
+Each Friday, students are encouraged to wear school colors or school shirts.
+On spirit days, students participate in special dress days such as ”sports day” or “silly hat and hair day”.
+Classes with the highest participation receive the spirit trophy for their classroom for the next month.

 BEHAVIOR POLICY